Formation skydiving: Competitive format

-Inter 2: Three people stay connected, and do a 360 turn, while the last person, flies alone.
+Inter 2: Three people stay connected and do a 360° turn, while the last person flies alone.

-Inter 15: All grips are released and everyone does a 360 turn back to the original formation.
+Inter 15: All grips are released and everyone does a 360° turn back to the original formation.

-Blocks are designated by numbers, while randoms got letters.
-Blocks are worth one point for each correct formation, that makes 2 points, and randoms count as 1 point.
+Blocks are designated by numbers, while randoms get letters.
+Blocks are worth one point for each correct formation, which makes 2 points, and randoms count as 1 point.
 There are 22 blocks and 16 randoms.

-competition consists of up to 10 rounds, and each round consists of 5 or 6 points, which the teams are to repeat as many times as they can within the working time of 35 seconds.
-The score judging are based on the videographers material.
+Competition consists of up to 10 rounds, and each round consists of 5 or 6 points, which the teams are to repeat as many times as they can within the working time of 35 seconds.
+The score judging is based on the videographer's material.

 A competition draw may look like this: